nagydani/seedling/seed/README.md

 the input, iterating through its words and executing the corresponding computation for each one.
-In the beginning only the words specified in this document are allowed in Seed source; all words must be ultimately defined in terms of these.
+In the beginning only the words specified in this document are allowed in Seed source; all other words must be ultimately defined in terms of these.

 Computations in Seed may *succeed* or *fail* (see below